-SECTION 8.1.
+Section 7.1.
 For the purposes of this policy, corporal punishment is a form of physical punishment administered by an adult to the body of a child for the purpose of discipline or reformation, or to deter attitudes or behaviors deemed unacceptable.
-No person employed by or volunteering on behalf of the School shall administer corporal punishment or cause corporal punishment to be administered upon a student attending LEA schools.
+No person employed by or volunteering on behalf of the School shall administer corporal punishment or cause corporal punishment to be administered upon a student attending Academy for Integrated Arts.

-SECTION 8.2.
+Section 7.2.
 A staff member may, however, use reasonable physical force against a student for the protection of the student or other persons or to protect property.
-Restraint of students in accordance with the School's policy on student seclusion, isolation and restraint is not a violation of this policy.
+Restraint of students in accordance with the School's policy on student seclusion, isolation, and restraint is not a violation of this policy.